LavaMonster117/portfolio/README.md

+UPDATE: as of 9/11/2023 I am no longer working on my QA portfolio since I recieved a COBOL Developer postion for AFCU.
+However feel free and browse.
+I do not know whether I will return to finish this QA Automation project I embarked on 7 months ago.
+All I can say is be flexible, keep learning, and you'll land in the Tech field sooner or later.
+Good luck Nerds!

 <h1>Welcome to My Portfolio!</h1>
 <em><p>My goal here is to adequately showcase my Manual and Automation QA skills, share what I've learned, and update this portfolio with best practices over time as I refine my skills.
 This will also act as a teaching environment for people I know who are interested in becoming a QA Engineer.
 My hopes are to establish a valuable repo to draw from if I were ever to be part of establishing a QA department for a startup, or in the event I become rusty with certain tools and need a refresher, I can just come right back here.
 Wherever I work, I plan to grow my repo, and hopefully contribute good practices from mine to theirs.
 Win Win's the goal.</p>